About the NIMA Marketing Day

 As from 2017 NIMA Marketing Day focuses one day a year on working and living in marketing.
+Due to the Corona virus and the measures to prevent the spread, this year it will be a Marketing Week.
 The event takes place on a semi-industrial location DeFabrique (The Factory) near Utrecht – 30 km’s from Amsterdam.
-NIMA Marketing Day has 15 Tracks/halls with a capacity of 100 seats per hall in which the most important and latest themes in marketing are being highlighted.
-These themes vary from the basics such as branding, media and design to more current issues such as artificial intelligence and storytelling.
-During the day in every day five marketers will tell their marketing story.
-NIMA Marketing Day aims to be an authentic event.
 We want to reach out to every marketer on every level of knowledge and professional stage.
 The definition of marketing we use is the same definition that was approved by the American Marketing Association Board of Directors: Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.

-In 2018 1,700 people attended NIMA Marketing Day and this year we expect the same amount of visitors, of which twothird is NIMA Member.
-The mission of NIMAMD is in line with the mission of NIMA: we – marketers – help and inspire each other to be a better professional by sharing our experiences and the choices we’ve made.
+The mission of NIMAMW is in line with the mission of NIMA: we – marketers – help and inspire each other to be a better professional by sharing our experiences and the choices we’ve made.
 Most attendants are experienced marketers working in all kinds of organisations within different specialties and backgrounds, but are not working for the consultancies or agencies helping them to do so (such as advertising, strategy, media).
-With its visitors profile NIMA Marketing Day differs from most events and congresses in the Netherlands as most of these are being attended by service organisations for marketers.
-The average age of visitors is between 35 and 40 years, the percentage of men and women is almost 50/50 and 90% of the 2018 visitors had a university degree.
-According to a survey, the most important reason to attend NIMA Marketing Day is ‘to be educated and keep up with developments in marketing’.
+With its visitors profile NIMA Marketing Week differs from most events and congresses in the Netherlands as most of these are being attended by service organisations for marketers.
+The average age of visitors is between 35 and 40 years, the percentage of men and women is almost 50/50 and 90% of the 2019 visitors had a university degree.
+According to a survey, the most important reason to attend NIMA Marketing Week is ‘to be educated and keep up with developments in marketing’.

 NIMA is looking for four speakers (marketers ‘on the job’) within a track who are willing and are prepared to share their story to aroom full of fellow marketing professionals.
 It is important that both the speaker and the audience look forward to a presentation.
 We look for special stories, not necessarily for success stories as we can learn from mistakes.
 Marketers or entrepreneurs who tell their story are asked to explain their case (if possible) from the “business objective / strategy – marketing objective / strategy – marketing implementation or tactics”.
 There is no strict format in which the presentation should be given.
 The audience consists of mainly professionals who are experienced in the unruly practice of their jobs.
 Ideally, the presentation takes half an hour followed by ten minutes for interaction with the audience.
 Please discuss with the organiser if there are any technical requests.